-Oceanic masses and rivers are the two primary components of maritime circulation, and oceanic masses account for 71% of the terrestrial surface.
+Oceanic masses and rivers are the two primary domains of maritime circulation, and oceanic masses account for 71% of the terrestrial surface.
 The four major oceans relevant to maritime circulation are the Pacific (165 million square km), the Atlantic (82 million square km), the Indian (73 million square km), and the Mediterranean (2.5 million square km).
 The Pacific is by far the largest ocean and supports about 25% of the global maritime trade, a share that is growing rapidly.
 Only a small portion of it is used for commercial transportation purposes.
-The northernmost parts of the Atlantic as well as the southernmost parts of the Atlantic, Indian and Pacific oceans are not much used mainly because of hazardous navigation conditions (mainly ice) and their remoteness to the centers of economic activity.
+The northernmost parts of the Atlantic as well as the southernmost parts of the Atlantic, Indian, and Pacific oceans, are not much used mainly because of hazardous navigation conditions (mainly ice) and their remoteness to the centers of economic activity.

 About 50 countries have an inland navigation network of more than 1,000 kilometers.
-Rivers may not be useful for commercial navigation if their orientation does not correspond to that of transport demand.
+Rivers may not be useful for commercial navigation if their orientation does not correspond to transport demand.
 Thus, many of the major rivers of Russia flow north-south, while the main flows are east-west.
 Shallow draft and extensive obstacles, such as rapids, may also limit navigation.
 However, many rivers, such as the Rhine or the Chang Jiang, are significant arteries for water transport because they provide access from the oceans to inland markets.
 Yet, their main purpose remains to connect regional markets.
 Geographically, maritime activities can be divided into two major categories: